Salzburg specialties

 - The restaurant serves traditional Austrian cuisine and typical Salzburg dishes Hotel Blue Goose*.

-- Im Hotel Sacher Salzburg* you can of course try the famous Austrian Sachertorte.
+- Im Hotel Sacher Salzburg* For example, you can try the famous Austrian Sachertorte.
 Gourmets also like the Zirbelzimmer restaurant.

 Camping sites in and around Salzburg: